FredHutch/FHBig/index.md

 header:
   overlay_image: http://www.sciencemag.org/sites/default/files/styles/inline__450w__no_aspect/public/images/13%20June%202014.jpg?itok=Eo7hIVqO
   actions:
-    - label: "What's New!"
+    - label: "What's New"
-      url: /whatisnew/
+      url: /whats-new/
 excerpt: "The Fred Hutch Bioinformatics Interest Group (FHBig) was created by staff who perform hands-on bioinformatics and data analysis at the Fred Hutch or are interested in learning.
 The purpose of this